 - National Association of Black Geologists and Geophysics (NABG) technology conference

 - Society for Advancement of Chicanos and Native Americans in Science (SACNAS) national conference

 - Mentor SURGE scholars during the summer through SURGE program

-- Find community, mentors, and mentees at OMA Student Group Quarterly Lunch Meetings
+- Find community, mentors, and mentees at DEI Student Group Quarterly Lunch Meetings

 - Participate in Webinars and speak to students across the country about SE3

 Programs for Stanford Earth Graduate Students and Postdocs:

 InTeGrate (Interdisciplinary Teaching about Earth for a Sustainable Future) is a 5-year, NSF-funded STEP Center grant, running from 2012 through 2016.
 The STEP (STEM Talent Expansion Program) Center program enables "a group of faculty representing a cross section of institutions of higher education to identify a national challenge or opportunity in undergraduate education in science, technology, engineering, and mathematics (STEM) and to propose a comprehensive and coordinated set of activities that will be carried out to address that challenge or opportunity within a national context."

 The AGEP CA Alliance is a partnership between four leading California universities to ensure that underrepresented minority (URM) PhD graduate students and postdoctoral scholars from our alliance institutions aspire to and populate the ranks of the postdoctoral population, the faculty at competitive research and teaching institutions, the federally funded national laboratories, and scientific think tanks.

 Student Affinity Groups: